Definition of Reinsurance

 - Pro-rata reinsurance (also known as quota share) means the proportional risk assumed by the reinsurer.
 In respect of such proportion, the reinsurer assumes the proportional risk.

 - Excess of loss reinsurance is where the losses are protected above a certain predetermined level.
 In case the protection is for the occurrence of a single event, such type is called as “per occurrence” type of reinsurance.
 In case the protection is for all losses which may occur during the specified period, such type is called an “aggregate” type of reinsurance.
 In such the protection is for individual specific risk classes, such type is called as “per risk” type of reinsurance.

 2. Facultative Reinsurance

 - In such type of reinsurance, the reinsurance is taken for specific types of risk rather than reinsuring for the entire policy as a whole.

-- However, such a type of reinsurance demand a due diligence process in case of occurrence of any claim.
+- However, such a type of reinsurance demands a due diligence process in case of the occurrence of any claim.

 - Thus, such reinsurance is always subjective.

 - In an insurance contract, the amount of the premium is known but the amount of the claim is unknown at the time of entering into the contract.
 Thus, in case the actual event occurs, the insurance company is liable to pay the claim amount & such payment may exceed all the premiums received to date.
 Thus, reinsurance contracts are taken in order to have an upper limit on the quantum of loss that would be suffered in case the event actually happens.

 - This reinsurance reduces the proportionate liability of the insurance company from its balance sheet & thus, it leads to restructuring or strengthening of the balance sheet.